school banners

 "Appreciative Advising helps students capitalize and make meaningful their collegiate, academic, and extra-curricular opportunities and experiences.
 Appreciative Advising is a reciprocal approach to advising where both the student and the advisor benefit and learn.
 The ultimate goal is to lead a change of perspective for both the advisor and the student.” –Bloom, Huston, and He (2008)

-In alignment with the University of Southern California (USC) retention initiatives, the Office of Academic Review and Retention will construct and assemble strategic partnerships with key constituents across campus and in the community to advance the persistence and retention of academic probation and readmitted students.
-This will be accomplished through innovative student-centered programming and interventions offered through the Appreciative Advising Program for students on academic probation and those at risk of falling onto academic probation.
+In support of the University of Southern California’s retention initiatives, the Office of Academic Counseling will establish and strengthen strategic partnerships with key campus and community stakeholders to enhance the persistence and success of students on academic notice and those seeking readmission.
+Through innovative, student-centered programming and targeted interventions offered via the Appreciative Advising Program, we aim to proactively support students on academic notice and those at risk of academic difficulty.

 Goals for Students